celestiaorg/docs/docs/developers/fuelmint.md

 Fuel is an execution layer for the Modular stack.

-Fuel is a modular execution layer in the blockchain technology that provides a fast and efficient solution to scalability.
+Fuel is an execution layer in modular blockchains that provides a fast and efficient solution to scalability.
 It aims to address the scalability crisis in Ethereum, which has seen modest increase in total throughput with L2 solutions.
-Fuel is designed to leverage the shift in L1 blockchain architectures, where execution is separated from data availability and consensus, leading to increased bandwidth capacity.
+Fuel is designed to leverage the shift in L1 blockchain architectures from monolithic to modular, where execution is separated from data availability and consensus, leading to increased bandwidth capacity.

 Fuel has three key components: